Every year, the European Union supports hundreds of opportunities for young people to volunteer, work, study and travel abroad.

 These opportunities are open to people with all levels of education and work experience.

-If you want to feel part of the European community, we can also provide suggestions on how to get involved with active citizenship projects to help raise awareness of young people’s concerns across Europe or to take positive action through the European Youth Parliament.
+If you want to feel part of the European community, we can also provide suggestions on how to get involved with active citizenship projects to help raise awareness of young people’s concerns across Europe or to take positive action – more information in You in Europe.

 If you’re aged between 13 and 30, there are a range of EU-funded projects which you could be eligible for.
 Programmes such as Erasmus+ (13–30), European Solidarity Corps (18–30) and Discover EU (18-year-olds only) are all open to EU citizens.